mlytvyn/ycodegen/README.md

 ### Generators

-Attributes to be used with every `ycodegen_xxx` generator
+Attributes to be used with every `ycodegen_xxx` generator macro

 | Attribute    | Default value     | Description                                                |
 |--------------|-------------------|------------------------------------------------------------|